aws-ia/terraform-aws-eks-blueprints/examples/single-sign-on/iam-identity-center/README.md

 After the `terraform` commands are executed sucessfully, check if the newly created users are active.

-To do that use the link provided in the email invite if you added a valid email address for your users, or go to the [IAM Identity Center Console](https://console.aws.amazon.com/singlesignon/home/), in the *Users* dashboard on the left hand side menu, then select the user, and click on *Reset password* button on the upper right corner.
+To do that use the link provided in the email invite - *if you added a valid email address for your users either in your Terraform code or IAM Identity Center Console* - or go to the [IAM Identity Center Console](https://console.aws.amazon.com/singlesignon/home/), in the *Users* dashboard on the left hand side menu, then select the user, and click on *Reset password* button on the upper right corner.
 Choose the option to *Generate a one-time password and share the password with the user*.

 With the active users, use one of the `terraform output` examples to configure your AWS credentials for SSO, as shown in the examples below.
 After you choose the *SSO registration scopes*, your browser windows will appear and request to login using your IAM Identity Center username and password.